sponlinedev/wrvishnu/power-platform-beginner-samples/README.md

 ## 🚀 How to Use This Repository

 1. **Browse** the folders to find a sample relevant to what you want to build
-2. **Read the blog post** on [wrvishnu.com](https://www.wrvishnu.com) for that sample — it includes prerequisites, a step-by-step guide, and tips
-3. **Download** the solution or template file from this repository
+2. **Download** the solution or template file from this repository
-4. **Import** it into your own Microsoft 365 environment and make it yours
+3. **Import** it into your own Microsoft 365 environment and make it yours

 ---